Sweet-Papa-Technologies/fofo-docs/example_docs/src/codeParser.ts.md

-# src/codeParser.ts
+# src/codeParser.ts - fofo-docs

-**Summary:** The goal of the code block is to process code files, generate summaries using language models, and save relevant data to a vector database while handling ignored files and checking file sizes.
+**Summary:** The code checks if a file is too long based on token count or file size.

 - **File Location:** .//src/codeParser.ts
 - **Language:** TypeScript